baradhiren/story/Matrix/Building in open.md

     "Well, Now you know what click-bait feels like."

---------* 1 hour of how 'Ranting on Click-bait'
+--------* 1 hour of 'Ranting on Click-bait' later

-    "But this mess is going to serve as building blocks for what I am building."
+    "But this mess is going to serve as a building block to explain what I am working on."

 -- The End.